konovod/myecs/README.md

 ```

 see `bench_ecs.cr` for some examples, and `spec` folder for some more.
 Proper documentation and examples are planned, but not soon.

+## Other features
+### Statistics
+You can add `ECS.debug_stats` at he end of program to get information about number of different systems and component classes during compile-time.
+Userful mostly just for fun :)

 ## Benchmarks
 I'm comparing it with https://github.com/spoved/entitas.cr with some "realistic" scenario - creating world with 1_000_000 entities, adding and removing components in it, iterating over components, replacing components with another etc.